 How to Grow and Care

 Set the pot in a saucer of gravel filled partially with water to increase humidity and help provide a moist atmosphere.
-Make sure the roots are not submerged in the water or this might invite rot.
+Ensure the roots are not submerged in the water, which might invite rot.

 - Back to genus Billbergia

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.